EXCLUSIVE: Hunter Biden's Most Treasonous Text Message

-“You’re right Hallie and I find myself… very alone in dealing with rebuilding an income that can support an enormous alimony and my kids costs and myself, dealing with the aftermath of the abduction and likely assassination (that’s what NYT’s suspects) of my business partner the richest man in the world, the arrest and conviction of my client the chief of intelligence of the people’s republic of China by the US government, the retaliation of the Chinese in the ouster and arrest of US suspected CIA operatives inside China, my suspected involvement in brokering a deal with Vladimir Putin directly for the largest sale of oil gas assets inside Russia to China, a tax bill that Eric left hanging over my business and… And Dads running for president”
+“You’re right Hallie and I find myself… very alone in dealing with rebuilding an income that can support an enormous alimony and my kids costs and myself, dealing with the aftermath of the abduction and likely assassination (that’s what NYT’s suspects) of my business partner the richest man in the world, the arrest and conviction of my client the chief of intelligence of the people’s republic of China by the US government, the retaliation of the Chinese in the ouster and arrest of US suspected CIA operatives inside China, my suspected involvement in brokering a deal with Vladimir Putin directly for the largest sale of oil gas assets inside Russia to China, a tax bill that Eric left hanging over my business and… And Dads running for president.”

 Founded in 2002, CEFC China Energy Company Limited (CEFC China) was the largest private oil and gas company in China when Hunter Biden began doing business with them in 2017.

-CEFC was part of China's Belt and Road Initiative, a global infrastructure development strategy adopted by the Chinese government in 2013 to invest in nearly 70 countries and international organizations, considered a centerpiece of Chinese leader Xi Jinping’s foreign policy.
+CEFC was part of China's Belt and Road Initiative, a global infrastructure development strategy adopted by the Chinese government in 2013 to invest in nearly 70 countries and international organizations considered a centerpiece of Chinese leader Xi Jinping’s foreign policy.

 In 2017, CEFC ranked 34th on the Fortune Global 500 Energy List with a business revenue of approx. $41.8 billion and a workforce of nearly 50,000.
-The company developed an international presence in Russia, Central Asia, Central and East Europe, the Middle East, and Africa.
+The company developed an international presence in Russia, Central Asia, Central, and East Europe, the Middle East, and Africa.

 This paved the way for private, under-the-radar firms like CEFC to secure energy and infrastructure investments overseas for President Xi Jinping's Belt and Road Initiative.

-In 2017, CEFC emerged from obscurity to a major player in China's global ambitions, when it announced its most high-profile investment yet.
+In 2017, CEFC emerged from obscurity to a major player in China's global ambitions when it announced its most high-profile investment yet.

-Hunter refers to his role in representing the Chinese CEO in his text message to Hallie where he says, “my suspected involvement in brokering a deal with Vladimir Putin directly for the largest sale of oil gas assets inside Russia to China”.
+Hunter refers to his role in representing the Chinese CEO in his text message to Hallie, where he says, “my suspected involvement in brokering a deal with Vladimir Putin directly for the largest sale of oil gas assets inside Russia to China.”

 Ye’s empire began to crumble on November 18, 2017.